 Our kitchens have long been the heart of the home and this past year, your kitchen has probably become a classroom and office.
-As we head into 2021, it’s a good time to give this beloved room a refresh so we’re turning to our Design + Function experts, Kylie Ponton of Ponton Interiors and Laura Frasor of Neat Method-Tampa for their top tips for a kitchen and pantry refresh.
+As we head into a new season, it’s a good time to give this beloved room a refresh so we’re turning to our Design + Function experts, Kylie Ponton of Ponton Interiors and Laura Frasor of Neat Method-Tampa for their top tips for a kitchen and pantry refresh.

 Create a multifunctional island

 Photo by Bos Images

 The island can function on many levels.
 It can serve as a gathering space, prep area, homework station, snack bar and even house the sink and dishwasher.
 A large island with overhang is a great place for a quick breakfast or casual family meal.
 If you have space for dual islands, a microwave drawer or beverage center makes drinks and snacks accessible for younger family members, while keeping them away from the cooktop and prep spaces.